Homololamie/supplier-Quality-And-Supplier-Dashboard/README.md

 ## Tool  Used
   - Microsoft PowerBI
-      i Power Query Was Used For Data Cleaning ii Powerbi was Used For Analysis
+      i.
+Power Query Was Used For Data Cleaning ii Powerbi was Used For Analysis
       iii Data Visualization